falsandtru/typed-dom/README.md

 ## Examples

-Typed-DOM supports custom elements but they are unrecommended since most of customizations can be implemented by customizing proxies or APIs instead of elements.
+Typed-DOM supports custom elements but they are unrecommended since most of purposes of customizations can be realized by customizing proxies or APIs instead of elements.

 ### DOM Components